 Values & Ethos - Our Mission Statement

-Our School Council led a very special Collective Worship celebration where we launched our Mission Statement and each class was presented with a personalised Mission Statement for their classroom.
+Our school council led a very special Collective Worship celebration where we launched our Mission Statement and each class was presented with a Mission Statement for their classroom.

 Aims and objectives:

-To be a Christian community bringing the Gospel to life by word and example (action/deed)
+To be a Christian family bringing the Gospel to life by word and example (action/deed)

 - By being a welcoming and caring community

-(vibrant environment, Christian symbols, displays, ‘open door’ policy, pastoral care of staff, children’s parents, annual self-evaluation)
+- (vibrant environment, Christian symbols, displays, ‘open door’ policy, pastoral care of all, annual self-evaluation)